Saturday, May 10, 2025

 Paul McCartney was among 400 figures from the UK’s creative industry — including Elton John, Kate Bush, Coldplay, and Dua Lipa — who signed an open letter supporting a push to require AI companies to disclose the copyrighted works used to train their models.

-The letter backs an amendment to the UK’s Data (Use and Access) Bill, introduced by Beeban Kidron, which seeks to add this transparency requirement.
-The UK government has expressed opposition to the proposal.
+The letter backed an amendment to the UK’s Data (Use and Access) Bill, introduced by Beeban Kidron, which sought to add this transparency requirement.
+The UK government had expressed opposition to the proposal.

 On May 13, the House of Lords approved the amendment by a vote of 272 to 125.
-The bill now returns to the House of Commons, where the amendment could still be overturned.
+But the bill had to return to the House of Commons, where the amendment could still be overturned.

 Notice any inaccuracies on this page?
 Have additional insights or ideas for new content?
 Or just want to share your thoughts?
 We value your feedback!
 Please use the form below to get in touch with us.